MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 This enables you to do heads-up, hands-free calling through HoloLens in the context of a Dynamics 365 Field Service booking.

+> [!NOTE]
-**Note:** A Dynamics 365 license is required to view Field Service bookings.
+> A Dynamics 365 license is required to view Field Service bookings.

 ### View a Field Service booking and call an expert from Remote Assist